 copyright 2013 PRLevy Illustration ・ all rights reserved

-The first book I ever illustrated, by my sister
+The first book I ever illustrated.
+It's by my sister, Diane Levy, who is now a graphic designer.

 grew up drawing everywhere, including on shirt cardboards and the hall wallpaper.
 I've always held my pencil the way you see it in that picture.
 My other fun was reading, making crafts, or dancing, and I was a kid who really did like school.
 We lived in Connecticut during the school year and then in Mississippi all summer.